 id: A mandatory unique identifier of a policy; Native policies written by Bridgecrew contributors will follow the following convention

-supported_resources: Infrastructure objects, as described in Terraform language; This should usually contain one specific resource block.
+supported_resources: Infrastructure objects, as described in the scanned IaC’s language; This should usually contain one specific resource block.

 categories: Categorization of a scan; usually used to produce compliance reports, pipeline analytics and infrastructure health metrics, etc.

-For this tutorial let’s produce a policy that ensures that new RDS services spun-up are encrypted at rest (CKV_AWS_16).
+For this tutorial let’s produce a policy that ensures that new RDS services spun-up are encrypted at rest, given a scanned Terraform configuration (CKV_AWS_16).

 - Start by creating a new file in the AWS check directory

 - Import the following:

 from checkov.common.models.enums import CheckResult, CheckCategories from checkov.terraform.checks.resource.base_resource_check import BaseResourceCheck